You need a sign permit for most exterior signs that advertise a business or an event.

 How to apply for a sign permit

 - Review the sign bylaw to ensure the size, type, and location of the sign you want is permitted.
-If you're not sure, ask the Planning Department for help.
+If you're not sure, email firstname.lastname@example.org for help.

-- Complete the application form, and bring it to District Hall, along with:
+- Complete the application form, and email it to email@example.com, along with:

 - an illustration or graphic of the sign